xvitaly/mhed/.github/CONTRIBUTING.md

   * Don't mix different line endings.
   * Don't upload any binary files to repository (*.dll, *.exe, etc.).
   * Don't add and upload any temporary files.
-  * Use only latest version of Visual Studio 2019 IDE.
+  * Use only the latest version of Visual Studio IDE.
-  * Don't use any libraries incompatible with [GNU GPL v3 license](../COPYING).
+  * Don't use any libraries incompatible with [current license](../COPYING).
   * Use only NuGet to add new libraries to project.